adamgreenhall/minpower/doc/unit-commitment.rst

 .. rubric:: Footnotes

-.. [#f1] Binary variables (like generator status :math:`u_{t,g}`) don't have easy translations into the dual space.
-And duals are how we get prices in optimization.
+.. [#f1] Generators at their limits can't set the price.
 In the real world the monetary differences are dealt with via a system called "side payments".
 In the example above a side payment of $105/MWh would be made to the more expensive generator for its second hour to make sure that it recovers its cost of operating for that hour.